mjbenefiel/burger/README.md

         - establish database connection
     - orm.js
         - object for all of our SQL statement functions
+            - all selects all burgers from database
+            - create creates a new burger and inserts it into the database
+            - update updates a database change
+            - delete removes burger from database

 - controllers
     - burger_controllers.js
         - routing for our burger app
+            - get pulls all burgers from database and displays on screen
+            - post and create will post new burger on screen and in database
+            - put and update will update database and move burger to devoured after button click
+            - delete will remove burger from screen and database

     - db
         - schema.sql